annrinTN/capstone_annrumsey/README.md

 # Hunger in America
-Nashville Software School Data Analytics cohort DA2E capstone project
+<h2>Nashville Software School Data Analytics cohort DA2E capstone project</h2>

 I am interested in exploring food security and the impact of hunger by identifying populations impacted by threats to the food supply.
-The established US government sources from the USDA for SNAP and WIC data are a key component of this analysis.
+Established US government sources from the USDA for SNAP and WIC data are a key component of this analysis.
 SNAP = Supplemental Nutrition Assistance Program
+WIC = Women, Infants and Children

+Source data sets are from the USDA (United States Department of Agriculture) SNAP -  Supplemental Nutrition Assistance Program
+USDA Food & Nutrition Service Child Nutrition and Food expenditures US Census tract data and 2010 population

-Who is food insecure?
+The main question -- Who is food insecure?

+Additional questions
 Is our current US SNAP program impacted by threats to the food supply / food safety?
-What age groups, demographics, or regions, urban or rural, etc.?
+What age groups, demographics, or regions, urban or rural, etc.

 What changes in SNAP over the years?
 Keeping up with the US population growth?